Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have

 At the end of an interview, the potential employer will ask if you have any questions for them.

 As you prepare for the interview, it’s smart to come up with a list of questions in advance.
 Plan for more questions than you anticipate you’ll have time to ask, as some may be answered over the course of the interview.
-Check-off questions that are answered earlier in the process, and you’ll be left with a good list of questions to get a better idea of what to expect from the role and to gain a better understanding of the culture on campus.
+Check-off questions that are answered earlier in the process, and you’ll be left with a good list of questions to get a better idea of what to expect from the role and gain a better understanding of the culture on campus.

 10. Fail to Follow-Up

 Once you have completed your educational interview, it is essential to follow-up with a thank-you letter to the person who interviewed you.
 Send this letter within 24 hours after the job interview.
-If a panel or committee interviewed you, one thank you letter will suffice, addressing it to the individual supervising the recruitment process.
+If a panel or committee interviewed you, one thank you note would suffice, addressing it to the individual supervising the recruitment process.
 Thank the person for the interview, and ask that your appreciation is communicated to the other committee members.

 Ideally, you’ll have time later in the day to craft and mail a thoughtful thank-you note that reminds the hiring manager of why you are a great fit for the job.

 If that won’t be manageable due to a range of commitments, you can begin a thank-you note before the interview.
 Add a couple of sentences to the end that describes a specific interaction to finish off the letter, and then drop it in a mailbox or at a post office on your way home from the interview.

 If, after two weeks, you have not heard from the school, it is perfectly acceptable to send a follow-up letter indicating your continued interest.
 The interviewer or committee members may be having difficulty in making a decision.
 Your letter could be the key to finalizing their decision.How many of these mistakes have you made in your job search?
 Click To Tweet